JeremyCCHsu/tf-vaegan/README.md

 ```

 Note:
+0. If you have get the Chinese character dataset by `./get_data.sh`, you can simply run `python train.py` to re-run my training using the same dataset.
 1. You can modify `architecture.json` to try different network specifications.
 2. You can use the Tensorboard to track the training.
 3. I disabled embedding viewer in my training script.
 You you wanna use it, please modify and run `make_sprite.py` and `python make_tsv.py`